Man arrested on murder, hate crime charges in deadly shooting at Colorado gay nightclub

 Colorado Gov. Jared Polis, who in 2018 became the first out gay man in the United States to be elected governor, said, “My heart breaks for the family and friends of those lost, injured and traumatized in this horrific shooting.”

-Investigators are looking into whether the suspect purchased the AR-15-style rifle himself legally.

-Polis ordered all flags on all public buildings in Colorado to be flown at half-staff for five days, beginning at sunrise Monday until sunset Saturday, to honor each of the five who died.
+Polis ordered flags on all public buildings in Colorado to be flown at half-staff for five days to honor each of the five who were killed.

-The charges filed against Aldrich are subject to change, and additional charges may be added, prior to his first appearance in Colorado's 4th Judicial District Court, according to The Gazette.
-Aldrich is currently hospitalized and thus no court dates have been set.

-©2022 Los Angeles Times.
-Visit at latimes.com.
-Distributed by Tribune Content Agency, LLC.